mitre-attack/attack-navigator/USAGE.md

 # Printing the matrix

-If you want to print the matrix or save it as a pdf, you can set the paper size to `A3` to get the full view of the matrix on a single page.
+To get the full view of the matrix on a single page, be sure to disable the sticky toolbar before printing or saving to pdf.
+See the <a href="#toolbar-controls">Toolbar Controls section.</a>

 # Notice